trimstray/nginx-admins-handbook/README.md

 - **A+** on @ssllabs and **120/100** on @mozilla observatory with TLS 1.3 support:

-  > It provides less restrictive setup with 2048-bit private key, TLS 1.3 and 1.2, and also modern strict TLS cipher suites (128/256-bits).
+  > It provides less restrictive setup with 2048-bit key for `RSA` and 256-bit key for `ECC`, TLS 1.3 and 1.2, modern strict TLS cipher suites (128/256-bits), and 2048-bit predefined `DHE` groups recommended by Mozilla.
 The final grade is also in line with the industry standards and guidance.
 Recommend using this configuration.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/cheatsheets/nginx-hardening-cheatsheet-tls13.png" alt="nginx-hardening-cheatsheet-tls13" width="92%" height="92%">